| forums | updates | feedback | sitemap |

 Kali River Rapids vs. Grizzly River Run

 They are both extremely well themed river adventures.
 I have to give the edge to GRR in terms of overall ride experience, but to Kali in terms of theming.
 GRR seems a bit longer and the larger lift hill and two drops add to the experience.
 Kali on the other hand gets you much wetter (which may or may not be a good thing).
 The "jungle" that Kali goes through is visually interesting and great.
-One other advantage GRR has is Free lockers near by to store your items in.
+One other advantage GRR has is Free lockers near by to store your items in where as Kali has a center area to try and keep things dry.

-Muppets, Tough to Be a Bug, Honey I Shrunk the Audience vs... themselves
+Muppets, Tough to Be a Bug, Captain EO vs... themselves

 These three 3D movies are the same in both parks.
 Some of the theater effects are slightly different but the overall experience is pretty much the same.
 The buildings in WDW are much more impressive from the outside, but inside are very much the same.
 If you have seen them in one place seeing them in the other is for the most part the same experience so you can use your time better elsewhere probably.